Built for the Agentic Era

 Raspberry Pi / SBC

-Same Mode 1 license on the Pi.
+Same self-install license on the Pi.
 The gateway signs sensor telemetry with HexaEight identity so the upstream LLM (or analyst) can prove which physical device emitted which reading.

 Microcontroller telemetry